mkosir/prisma-next-typescript/README.md

 - Minimal setup that can be extended 🔧 _(no UI, fetching, validation, lodash... utility libraries 🎉)_
 - Easily spin up local dev environment 🌀
-- End to end type safety with TypeScript
+- End-To-End type safety with TypeScript

 ## Requirements